douglasgscofield/bioinfo/README.md

 `shuffleFastq.pl` and `deshuffleFastq.pl`
 convert FastQ-format files from separate read 1/read 2 files to interleaved and back.
 These are based on similar scripts provided with [velvet][].

+`fastaGC.pl`
+analyses GC content of Fasta-format sequences a few different ways.

+`convertSequence.pl`and `convertAlignment.pl`
+convert between sequence and alignment formats using BioPerl.
+If you need to line-wrap a Fasta file, use

+    convertSequence -f fasta file.fa -of fasta - > outfile.fa

+`gmhmmp2Fasta.pl` and `gmhmmp2Table.pl`
+extract Fasta sequences and a summary table from output produced by the ORF-finding tool [gmhmmp][].

 [WIG]:  http://genome.ucsc.edu/goldenPath/help/wiggle.html
 [Mummer]:  http://mummer.sourceforge.net